 ii.
 If a block of business being tested is subject to one or more non-proportional reinsurance cessions as well as other forms of reinsurance, such as pro rata coinsurance, take “gross of non-proportional” to mean net of all prorata reinsurance but ignoring the non-proportional contract(s), and “net of non-proportional” to mean net of all reinsurance contracts.
 That is, treat non-proportional reinsurance as the last reinsurance in, and compute certain values below with and without that last component.

 iii.
-So, if SERTgn ≤ [x] but SERTnn > [x], then compute the largest percent increase in reserve (LPIR) = (b–a)/a, both “gross of non-proportional” and “net of non-proportional.”
+So, if SERTgn ≤ [x]% but SERTnn > [x]%, then compute the largest percent increase in reserve (LPIR) = (b–a)/a, both “gross of non-proportional” and “net of non-proportional.”

-LPIRgn = (bgy – agy)/agn
+LPIRgn = (bgn – agn)/agn

-LPIRnn = (bny – any)/ann
+LPIRnn = (bnn – ann)/ann

 Note that the scenario underlying bgn could be different from the scenario underlying bnn.

-If SERTgn × LPIRnn/LPIRgn < [x], then the block of contracts passes the SERT.
+If SERTgn × LPIRnn/LPIRgn < [x]%, then the block of contracts passes the SERT.

 b.
-Another more qualitative approach is to calculate the adjusted scenario reserves for the 16 scenarios both gross and net of reinsurance to demonstrate that there is a similar pattern of sensitivity by scenario.
+Another more qualitative approach is to calculate the adjusted scenario reserves for the 48 combined economic and mortality scenarios both gross and net of reinsurance to demonstrate that there is a similar pattern of sensitivity by scenario.

-The SERT may not be used for a group of contracts if, using the current year’s data, (i) the stochastic exclusion demonstration test defined in Section 7.D had already been attempted using the method in this section and did not pass; or (ii) the qualified actuary had actively undertaken to perform the certification method in this section and concluded that such certification could not legitimately be made.
+The SERT may not be used for a group of contracts if, using the current year’s data, (i) the stochastic exclusion demonstration test defined in Section 7.D had already been attempted using the method of Section 7.D.2.a or Section 7.D.2.b and did not pass; or (ii) the qualified actuary had actively undertaken to perform the certification method in this section and concluded that such certification could not legitimately be made.

 Stochastic Exclusion Demonstration Test

-1. In order to exclude a group of contracts from the stochastic reserve requirements using the methodology in this section, the company must provide a demonstration in the PBR Actuarial Report in the first year and at least once every three calendar years thereafter that complies with the following:
+1. In order to exclude a group of contracts from the SR requirements using the Stochastic Exclusion Demonstration Test, the company must provide a demonstration in the PBR Actuarial Report in the first year and at least once every three calendar years thereafter that complies with the following:

 a.
-The demonstration shall provide a reasonable assurance that if the stochastic reserve was calculated on a stand-alone basis for the group of contracts subject to the stochastic reserve exclusion, the resulting stochastic reserve for those groups of contracts would not be higher than the statutory reserve determined pursuant to the applicable requirements in VM-A and VM-C. The demonstration shall take into account whether changing conditions over the current and two subsequent calendar years would be likely to change the conclusion to exclude the group of contracts from the stochastic reserve requirements.
+The demonstration shall provide a reasonable assurance that if the SR was calculated on a stand-alone basis for the group of contracts subject to the SR exclusion, the resulting stochastic reserve for those groups of contracts would not be higher than the statutory reserve determined pursuant to the applicable requirements in VM-A and VM-C. The demonstration shall take into account whether changing conditions over the current and two subsequent calendar years would be likely to change the conclusion to exclude the group of contracts from the SR requirements.

 b.
-If, as of the end of any calendar year, the company determines the aggregate reserve for the group of contracts no longer adequately provides for all material risks, the exclusion shall be discontinued, and the company fails the SERT for those contracts.
+If, as of the end of any calendar year, the company determines the statutory reserve determined pursuant to the applicable requirements in VM-A and VM-C for the group of contracts no longer adequately provides for all material risks, the exclusion shall be discontinued, and the company fails the SET for those contracts.

 c.
 The demonstration may be based on analysis from a date that precedes the valuation date for the initial year to which it applies if the demonstration includes an explanation of why the use of such a date will not produce a material change in the outcome, as compared to results based on an analysis as of the valuation date.